-The Insurance Council of Australia (ICA) welcomes this opportunity to provide a submission regarding the inquiry into the Water NSW Amendment (Warragamba Dam) Bill 2018 (the Inquiry).
+The Insurance Council of Australia (ICA) welcomes this opportunity to provide a submission regarding the inquiry into raising the Warragamba Dam wall.

 The Insurance Council is the representative body of the general insurance industry in Australia and our members, both insurers and reinsurers, are a significant part of the financial system, providing protection for individuals and businesses.